Skip to main content

 note

-• The default first value is 10 transactions.
+• The default first value is 10.
 OneSource enforces a maximum first value of 100.
-Adjust based on your UI needs.
+Adjust based on your needs.

-• Use orderBy and orderDirection to ensure consistent ordering when paginating through large result sets.
+• Use orderBy and orderDirection (ASC or DESC) to ensure consistent ordering when paginating through large result sets.

-• The nameLike and symbolLike filters support case-insensitive partial matching for flexible searches.
+• The nameLike and symbolLike filters perform case-insensitive partial matching, making them ideal for search functionality.